Torn or Detached NailSkip to the navigation

 To prevent infection:

 - Soak your foot or hand in a solution of 1 tsp (5 g) of salt dissolved in 4 cups (1 L) warm water for 20 minutes, 2 or 3 times each day, for the next 3 days.
-Reapply an antibiotic ointment, and cover with a fresh adhesive bandage.
+Reapply petroleum jelly, and cover with a fresh adhesive bandage.

 - Watch for signs of infection such as increasing heat, redness, pain, tenderness, swelling, or pus.

 - Remove an artificial nail if it separates from the nail bed.
 If you leave it on, the long, artificial nail can tear the nail bed.